Harry Altham

 Harry Surtees Altham (30 November 1888 – 11 March 1965) was an English first-class cricketer who became an important figure in the game as an administrator, historian and coach.
-Altham was born in Camberley in November 1888.
+He was born in Camberley in November 1888.
 Shortly after completing his education in 1908, Altham played first-class cricket for Surrey, prior to his matriculation to Trinity College, Oxford.
-There, he played first-class for Oxford University Cricket Club from 1909 to 1912, gaining two blues.
-After graduating from Oxford, he became a schoolmaster at Winchester College, where he would remain employed for over 30 years.
-Altham served with distinction in the First World War with the King's Royal Rifle Corps, being awarded both the Military Cross and the Distinguished Service Order.
+There, he played first-class cricket for Oxford University Cricket Club from 1909 to 1912, gaining two blues.

+After graduating from Oxford, he became a schoolmaster at Winchester College, where he would be employed for more than thirty years.
+Altham served with distinction in the First World War with the King's Royal Rifle Corps, being awarded the Military Cross and appointed a Companion of the Distinguished Service Order.
 Following the war, he played county cricket for Hampshire, and after retiring from playing he became a noted administrator and historian.

 As a historian, he is best known for publishing four editions of A History of Cricket between 1926 and 1962.
 In an administrative capacity, he held the presidencies of both Hampshire and the Marylebone Cricket Club, in addition to being a Test selector for the England cricket team in 1954.
 Altham died from a heart attack two-hours after addressing a cricket society in Sheffield on 11 March 1965.
 Wisden posthumously described him as "among the best known personalities in the world of cricket".